code-dot-org/code-dot-org/pegasus/sites.v3/code.org/public/educate/pd/15-16/ohio.md

 315 Cleveland Avenue<br/>
 Columbus, OH 43215

-Free parking is available in the lots adjacent to the conference center.
+[Free Parking Pass](/files/Ohio-parking-pass.pdf) is available in the [lots adjacent](/files/ohio-lot27-s.pdf) to the conference center.

 **What to bring to Phase 3 quarterly sessions:**